gittuf/gittuf/docs/cli/gittuf_policy_apply.md

 ### Synopsis

 The 'apply' command validates and applies changes from the policy-staging area to the repository's policy.
-It is used to make staged policy updates effective and can optionally commit the policy change into the RSL locally.
+It is used to make staged policy updates effective and records the change in the RSL.
+Pass '--local-only' to apply without pushing upstream.
+Otherwise, supply the remote name as the first positional argument.

 ```
 gittuf policy apply [flags]